cardano-foundation/CIPs/CIP-????/README.md

 The first designs of Plutus Core had native support for datatypes.
 In the interest of keeping the language as small and simple as possible, this was removed in favour of encoding datatype values using [Scott encoding][].

-[Experiments](https://github.com/input-output-hk/plutus/blob/96fd25649107658fc911c53e347032bedce624e9/doc/notes/fomega/scott-encoding-benchmarks/results/test-results.md) at the time showed that the performance penalty of using Scott encoding over native datatypes was not too great.
+[Experiments](https://github.com/input-output-hk/plutus/blob/96fd25649107658fc911c53e347032bedce624e9/doc/notes/fomega/scott-encoding-benchmarks/results/test-results.md) at the time showed that the performance penalty of using Scott encoding over native datatypes was not too large, and so we could realistically use Scott encoding.
 But we might expect that we should be able to do better with a native implementation, and indeed we can.

 #### 2. 'Lifting' and 'Unlifting'